ChrisPoche/Classroom/README.md

 - ~~Quick Attendance Mode: All students are marked present, can be selected / deselected with single click~~
 - Click on student's chiclet to see more options (profile, grades, attendance, etc.)
 - Enable (full) touch screen compatability
+- Improve dynamic scaling on all objects
+- Enable ability to rotate the screen for longer seating charts
 - Improve fluidity of drag and drop funcitonality without third-party library
-- Add/remove students from classroom (In Progress)
+- Add students from classroom
+- ~~Remove students from classroom~~
 - Expand classroom details section
+- Toolbox / Widget drawer, that teachers can drag and drop into their classroom details section (timer, random name generator, games)
 - Within Edit Mode restrict functions when locked:
   - ~~Disabling the rearrangement of students~~
-  - Removal and addition of students
+  - ~~Removal and~~ addition of students
 - ~~Export attendance list (for testing)~~

 ## Available Scripts